yuruki/fuse-autoscale/README.md

-# Autoscaler for Red Hat JBoss Fuse 6.2 (fabric8 1.2)
+# Autoscaler for Red Hat JBoss Fuse 6.2 on Karaf (fabric8 1.2)

 ## Background